jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

    more such that I can get a quick reference any time that I feel I've done something wrong / I need a refresher.
 I can always go to the original article if I need more details or the original perspective.
-- Then go with, einstellug effect: https://en.wikipedia.org/wiki/Einstellung_effect, and do the same.
+- DONE: Then go with, einstellug effect: https://en.wikipedia.org/wiki/Einstellung_effect, and do the same.
 - Then go with: xy problem
 - Then lastly do: no-hello.
 - Then create a summary article with all the ideas I've collected.